 8) Revolutionary or “big bang” fixes

-In our experiences, complete re-writes or re-architecture efforts end up somewhere on the spectrum of not returning the expected ROI to complete and disastrous failures.
-9 out of 10 times they are simply not warranted and should be avoided.
+In our experiences, complete re-writes or re-architecture efforts end up somewhere on the spectrum of not returning the desired ROI to complete and disastrous failures.
 The best projects we have seen with the greatest returns have been evolutionary rather than revolutionary in design.
 That is not to say that your end vision should not be to end up in a place significantly different from where you are now, but rather that the path to get there should not include “and then we turn off version 1.0 and completely cutover to version 2.0”.
 Go ahead and paint that vivid description of the ideal future, but approach it as a series of small (but potentially rapid) steps to get to that future.
 And if you do not have architects who can help paint that roadmap from here to there, go find some new architects.

 9) The Multiplicative Effect of Failure